olahol/react-tagsinput/README.md

 ##### maxTags

-Allow limit number of tags, default is `0`.
+Allow limit number of tags, default is `-1` for infinite.

 ##### addOnBlur